Vitols999/QMS-WIKI/AxGlossary.md

 **Activity**
 : Means of motion (pedestrian, bicycle, car, ...) for part (range) of a track.

+**Active project**
+: A single project in the workspace into which newly created GIS objects are saved.

 **BRouter**
 : Router application for finding a route between two points using the topographical data from OpenStreetMap.
 The router can